 Vayu Lingam at Sri Kalahasti representing Air.

-Together with Kanchi Kamakshi Temple and Kumar Kottam temple nearby, Ekambreswarar temple complete the image of Somskanda in Kanchipuram.
+Together with Kanchi Kamakshi Temple and Kumar Kottam temple nearby, Ekambreswarar temple completes the image of Somskanda in Kanchipuram.
 What a brilliant example of how the aesthetics were planned in ancient India.

-What I would remember about my visit to Ekambareswarar temple is its giant corridors that dwarf you and the divine Aarti that ports you to a different plane.
-It is when you come out and see the world around that you come back to this world.
+What I would remember about my visit to the temple are its giant corridors that dwarf you.
+And the divine Aarti that ports you to a different plane.
+It is when you come out and see the world around you that you come back to this world.

-Kanchipuram is about 70 km from Chennai.
-This temple is about 2 km from Kanchipuram Bus Stand and half km from railway station.
+- Kanchipuram is about 70 km from Chennai.
+This temple is about 2 km from the Kanchipuram bus stand and half km from the town’s railway station.

-6 Aartis are done every day – Ushathkalam or early morning, Kalasanthi or morning, Ucchikalam or mid-morning, Sayarakshai in the evening, Irandamkalam at late evening and Ardha Jamam at night.
+- 6 Aartis are done every day – Ushathkalam or early morning, Kalasanthi or morning, Ucchikalam or mid-morning, Sayarakshai in the evening, Irandamkalam at late evening, and Ardha Jamam at night.
 Recommend you to attend at least one Aarti at the temple.
-I attended the evening 6 PM Arti and totally enjoyed it.
+I attended the evening at 6 PM Arti and totally enjoyed it.

-Most important festival of Ekambareswarar temple is Brahmotsav that happens for 13 days in Phalgun month, roughly Mar-Apr time.
+- The most important festival of the temple is Brahmotsav which happens for 13 days in Phalgun month, roughly March-April time.

-You need at least an hour to see the temple and if you want to explore it in detail, keep 2-3 hours, not including the Aarti time.
+- You need at least an hour to see the temple.
+If you want to explore it in detail, keep 2-3 hours, not including the Aarti time.

 - As this is an ASI temple, photography is allowed, except in the sanctum.